 MeSH Major Topic - The MeSH concepts that are the main points of the article.

-MeSH Translation Table - The PubMed MeSH Translation Table is an alphabetical list of MeSH Terms, Subheadings, See-References for MeSH Terms, Unified Medical Language System mappings, and Names of Substances and synonyms to the Names of Substances.
+MeSH Translation Table - The PubMed MeSH Translation Table is an alphabetical list of MeSH Terms, Subheadings, See-References (Entry Terms) for MeSH Terms, Unified Medical Language System mappings, and Names of Substances and synonyms to the Names of Substances.

 narrower term - A term that is more specific in meaning than the more general term it is related to in a hierarchical structure.